townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       As bad as they are, they can still be instructive.
       Compare to :term:`design pattern`.

+   api
+      An Application Programming Interface (API) is a set of functions, or classes used by a program.
+      Often an API provides a family of functions or classes that work together to provide a complete set of capabilities.

    array-based list
       An implementation for the :term:`list` ADT that uses an array to store the list elements.